Manobhiram13/abhiram/README.md

 - 👋 Hi, I’m @phvpavankumar
-- 👀 I’m interested in Machine Learning and Data Science Related problems
+- 👀 I’m interested in AI and Machine Learning Related problems
 - 🌱 I’m currently Pursuing Masters in the field on Data Science
-- 💞️ I’m looking to collaborate on Data Science or Machine Learning related Work
+- 💞️ I’m looking to collaborate on AI or Machine Learning related Work
 - 📫 Reach me in on phvpavankumar@gmail.com (or) https://www.linkedin.com/in/pavan-kumar-phv/

 <!---